johanbook/docs/devops/kubernetes/index.md

 There is a master which manages several nodes, each typically running in its own machine.
 The master exposes a key-value store (etcd) to its child nodes.

-## Components

-I will here briefly discuss some different Kubernetes components.

-### Pod

-Is an abstraction over a container and hence typically meant to only run one container.
-Each pod also gets its own IP in a virtual network, however, as containers are ephemeral these IP addresses are not permanent and can be reassigned.

-### Service

-A service is more or less a static IP address corresponding to a single pod.
-Can be both publicly exposed or purely internal.
-It also works as a load balancer.

-### Ingress

-Ingress is a service that connects an external name to the exposed IP.

 ## Types of Nodes

 As mentioned earlier, there are two types of nodes; workers and masters.